 In terms of the how, browser caching would be one of the first ports of call.
 Optimizing images by reducing the file size is also an effective way of speeding up page load.
 Minimizing redirects and HTTP requests, as well as removing unnecessary widgets are some other methods that you can mention.

 11. Tell us how you would typically go about creating a web app

 A classic junior web developer interview question, don’t be tempted to jump deep into the story of a recent app you worked on.
 What the interviewer is looking for here is for you to describe your typical workflow, so that they know that it all makes logical sense and that you’re not missing a step.

 Although you don’t have to go into a massive amount of detail in your answer here, it’s still important to take your time to make sure that you don’t accidentally skip an important element.
 This is one of those developer interview answers that you can easily rehearse at home beforehand—one less thing to worry about!

 12. If there was a bug causing issues on a web page, which tools would you use?

 For developers, bugs are simply a fact of life, and much of your time will be spent identifying and fixing them.
-With this question, the interviewer wants insight into your problem-solving method.
-Most browsers these days come with their own debugging tools, so it’s worth pointing out that your exact approach would depend on the browser in question.
+With this web developer interview question, the recruiter wants insight into your problem-solving method.
+Most browsers these days come with their own debugging tools, so it’s worth pointing out that your exact approach would depend on the browser being used.
 If you’re working in Google Chrome, for example, you’d turn to their DevTools for guidance.